ikeepo/to-be-a-programmer/docs/index.md

 # Introduction
-As a self-taught programmer.
-This is the knowledge I think I should know to be a programmer.
+Knowledge that I think I should know to be a better programmer.

 # RULES
 1. Fuck Away Learning, Let's Training